The Who cuts concert short after Roger Daltrey loses voice

 HOUSTON — The Who cut short a Houston concert after lead singer Roger Daltrey lost his voice midway through the event.

+The band also has postponed concerts scheduled for Friday in Dallas and Sunday in Denver.

-Daltrey, 75, and Townsend, 74, are the last original members with the band, which formed 55 years ago.
+The 75-year-old Daltrey and 74-year-old Townsend are the last original members with the band, which formed 55 years ago.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.